sensu/sensu-docs/content/sensu-enterprise/3.1/installation/overview.md

 Sensu Enterprise builds on the same architecture as Sensu Core.

-If you are a new Sensu user getting started with Sensu Enterprise, please see to the following selected sections of the [Sensu installation guide][3]:
+please see to the following selected sections of the [Sensu installation guide][3]:
+If you're a new Sensu user getting started with Sensu Enterprise,

 1. [Install and Configure Redis](/sensu-core/1.4/install-redis-on-rhel-centos)
 2. [Install and Configure RabbitMQ](/sensu-core/1.4/install-rabbitmq-on-rhel-centos)